Wrongful conviction of Paul Blackburn: Appeal

 There then followed a protracted process of appeals.
-Two appeal applications were initially refused, the first solely by Judge Bristo, and the second by the full court (in March 1981).
+Two appeal applications were initially refused, the first solely before a single judge in September 1979, and the second by the full court on 17 March 1981.
 In 1995, the Home Secretary was presented with a petition for Blackburn, but he found no grounds to refer the case for review.

 Blackburn was released in March 2003.
 His prison sentence had been significantly lengthened because he continued to deny his guilt.
 In August 2004 Blackburn's case was reviewed by the Criminal Cases Review Commission and was referred to the court of appeal.
 This appeal was heard in the Royal Court of Justice, London and Blackburn's conviction was ruled to be unsafe and was therefore overturned on 24 May 2005, about 27 years after he was initially convicted.
 Lord Justice Keene conducted this hearing and Lord Carlisle, who was also part of the prosecution team in Blackburn's initial trial, represented the Crown.
 Blackburn was represented by Gabb & Co (of Powys).

 Reasons for the appeal verdict

 During the appeal, evidence was provided by a forensic psychologist.
 This consisted of details on how false confessions (termed coerced compliant confessions) may be provided by young, vulnerable suspects.
 It was stated this can occur when they are fatigued by a process of prolonged questioning over which they feel they have no control.
 The suspect eventually cannot resist ending the interrogation by any means, the immediate necessity seeming far more important than long term implications.
 The psychologist also described how a suspect may also invent details during an interrogation.

 There were several factors about the interview during which Blackburn confessed which contributed to the court of appeal's verdict.
 These include the lengthy questioning, the lack of a parent, guardian or solicitor, the fact that Blackburn was not advised of his entitlement to legal advice and the young age of Blackburn at the time.

 During the appeal the Crown also admitted that Blackburn was prompted to make his confession, and therefore Judge's rules had been breached.
 In addition, evidence was found that the police were involved significantly with the wording used in Blackburn's statement of confession.
-It was felt by the appeal judges that, as this involvement had previously been denied on oath by the police, all the evidence they gave relating to the interview was therefore no longer reliable.
+It was felt by the appeal judges that, as this involvement had previously been denied on oath by the police, all the evidence they gave relating to the interview was therefore no longer reliable, with the Court of Appeal saying that the two police officers, DCI White and DI Marsh, "cannot have told the truth about the written confession."

-The appeal court ruled that Blackburn's confession should never have been used as evidence in his trial.
+The appeal court ruled that Blackburn's confession should never have been used as evidence in his trial, and that the other evidence was "circumstantial and of limited weight," further saying that "there was really no prima facie case against [Paul Blackburn]."